tractorjuice/WardleyMapping4Startups/lesson_plan_markdown/lesson_plan_26_Using_maps_to_identify_key_assumptions_and_risks.md

 **Resources Used:** Peer evaluation rubric, reflection prompts

 ## Assessment Methods
-- {'type': 'Formative', 'description': 'Observation of learner participation and engagement during mapping and assumption identification activities.', 'alignment': 'Assesses ability to create and analyze Wardley Maps in real-time.'}
+* **Formative**: Observation of learner participation and engagement during mapping and assumption identification activities.
+(Alignment: Assesses ability to create and analyze Wardley Maps in real-time.)
-- {'type': 'Summative', 'description': 'Evaluation of final Wardley Maps, identified assumptions, and experimental designs.', 'alignment': 'Assesses comprehensive understanding and application of key concepts to professional scenarios.'}
+* **Summative**: Evaluation of final Wardley Maps, identified assumptions, and experimental designs.
+(Alignment: Assesses comprehensive understanding and application of key concepts to professional scenarios.)

 ## Differentiation Strategies
-- {'learner_group': 'Novice startup founders', 'strategies': 'Provide additional guidance on basic business concepts and simplified Wardley Mapping templates.'}
+* **Novice startup founders**: Provide additional guidance on basic business concepts and simplified Wardley Mapping templates.
-- {'learner_group': 'Experienced business strategists', 'strategies': 'Offer more complex scenarios and encourage deeper analysis of market dynamics and competitive positioning.'}
+* **Experienced business strategists**: Offer more complex scenarios and encourage deeper analysis of market dynamics and competitive positioning.

 ## Extension Activities
-- Create a Wardley Map for their own startup or a project within their organization
+* Create a Wardley Map for their own startup or a project within their organization
-- Conduct a full Assumption Mapping Workshop with their team
+* Conduct a full Assumption Mapping Workshop with their team
-- Develop a long-term strategy for continuous assumption testing and business model refinement
+* Develop a long-term strategy for continuous assumption testing and business model refinement

 ## Additional Resources
-- Simon Wardley's book 'Wardley Maps'
+* Simon Wardley's book 'Wardley Maps'
-- Online Wardley Mapping communities and forums
+* Online Wardley Mapping communities and forums
-- Case studies of successful startups using Wardley Mapping and lean methodologies
+* Case studies of successful startups using Wardley Mapping and lean methodologies